Serbia national cricket team

-The Serbian national cricket team is the team that represents Serbia in international cricket.
-It is governed by the Serbian Cricket Federation (also known as Kriket federacija Srbije) which became an affiliate member of the International Cricket Council (ICC) in June 2015 and is an associate member since 2017.
+The Serbian national cricket team represents Serbia in international cricket.
+It is governed by the Serbian Cricket Federation (also known as Kriket federacija Srbije) which became an affiliate member of the International Cricket Council (ICC) in June 2015 and has been an associate member since 2017.

 History

 Serbia's national team made its first away appearance in 2009.
 It won one match and lost the other against the Slovenian team Mezica CC.
 In August 2011, Serbia reached the semi-finals of the EuroT20 tournament in Budapest.

 2018-Present

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
 Therefore, all Twenty20 matches played between Serbia and other ICC members after 1 January 2019 will be a full T20I.

 Serbia played their first T20I on 14 October 2019, against Bulgaria, during the 2019 Hellenic Premier League.

 Current squad

 This lists all the players who have played for Serbia in the 2024–25 ICC Men's T20 World Cup Europe Qualifier.
 Updated as of 12 July 2024.